-- The Movement in Reserves Statement (MiRS) this statement shows the movement in the year on the different reserves held by the Authority, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other reserves. - The Comprehensive Income and Expenditure Statement (CIES) this is fundamental to the understanding of the Authority's activities.
+- The Expenditure and Funding Analysis this analysis shows how annual expenditure is used and funded from annual resources (government grants, rents, council tax and business rates) by local authorities in comparison with those economic resources consumed or earned by authorities in accordance with generally accepted accounting practices.
+The Funding Analysis also shows how this expenditure is allocated for decision making purposes between the Authority's directorates/services/departments.
+Income and expenditure accounted for under generally accepted accounting practices is presented more fully in the Comprehensive Income and Expenditure Statement. - The Movement in Reserves Statement (MiRS) this statement shows the movement in the year on the different reserves held by the Authority, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other reserves. - The Comprehensive Income and Expenditure Statement (CIES) this is fundamental to the understanding of the Authority's activities.
 It brings together all of the functions of the Authority and summarises all of the resources that the Authority has generated, consumed or set aside in providing services during the year. - The Balance Sheet this shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Authority.
-The net assets of the Authority (assets less liabilities) are matched by the reserves held by the Authority. - The Cash Flow Statement this summarises the changes in cash and cash equivalents of the Authority during the reporting period. - The East Sussex Firefighters' Pension Fund Accounts this summarises the transactions relating to the Firefighters' Pension Fund Account for 2015/16.
+The net assets of the Authority (assets less liabilities) are matched by the reserves held by the Authority. - The Cash Flow Statement this summarises the changes in cash and cash equivalents of the Authority during the reporting period. - The East Sussex Firefighters' Pension Fund Accounts this summarises the transactions relating to the Firefighters' Pension Fund Account for 2016/17.
 This is an unfunded scheme (i.e. it is not backed by investments) into which employee and employer contributions are paid and from which pension payments are made.
 The account is topped up by a grant from Government if the contributions are insufficient to meet the cost of pension payments in any one year.